andsild/dotfiles/vim/README.md

 A vimrc for Linux.

 ## Install [_Linux_]
-nixpkgs might take a __gigabyte__ of storage.
+nixpkgs might take a few **gigabyte** of storage.
 Its really cool though!
 Make sure to run `nix-collect-garbage -d` every now and then to clear disk space.
 ```bash
 # Install nixpkgs (should work on most Linux platforms)
 curl https://nixos.org/nix/install | sh